 Once a block is added to the graphics objects stream its objects becomes part of the overall stream.
-The effect of these objects does not depend on whether they were part of a block or not.
+The effect of the objects does not depend on whether they were part of a block or not.
 Only their order is important.
-A clear object in a block clears all objects beneath it, not only the objects not contained in the block.
+A clear object in a block clears all objects beneath it, including objects not contained in the block.